Sorry, you need to enable JavaScript to visit this website.

 Program BenefitsFrequently Asked Questions

-SUN Bucks, also known as Summer Electronic Benefit Transfer (EBT), is a new program to help families with students buy food during the summer.
-Each eligible student will receive $120 for the summer, and funds will come pre-loaded on a card.
+SUN Bucks, also known as Summer Electronic Benefit Transfer (EBT), is a program to help families with students buy food during the summer.
+Each eligible student receives $120 for the summer on an EBT card.
 You can use the card like a debit card to buy food at grocery stores, farmers markets, online retailers and other places that accept Supplemental Nutrition Assistance Program (SNAP) EBT benefits.

 Program Eligibility